Why Back-to-School Season Feels Like the New Year—Even for Adults

 “Stand facing west, considered the direction of autumn in ancient Chinese philosophy.
 Consider your dreams and visions, and the path on which you’re moving forward through your life … … Find the courage to face what’s ahead.”

 If this advice sounds too touchy-feely, consider the science that backs it up.
-Indeed, Krystine Batcho, a psychology professor at Le Moyne College in Syracuse, New York, says here are also physiological reasons why the fall might feel like a new year.
+Indeed, Krystine Batcho, a psychology professor at Le Moyne College in Syracuse, New York, says there are also physiological reasons why the fall might feel like a new year.

 The transition from summer to fall can be a dramatic one—both in terms of our physical environments and how we spend our time, Batcho said.
 That makes it a logical point to take stock of where we’ve been and where we’re heading, something not enough people actually do, she added.
 “We need temporal markers to keep track of time, and having New Year’s Day—just one chance to start over—doesn’t cut it,” she said.
 “I think we need more than that.”